fanweng/cpp-programming/knowledge-base/quizzes/c.md

 ### What is `inline` keyword?
 Compared to macro?

 A suggestion (not guaranteed) to the compiler to substitute the body of the function in each call to that inline function by expanding its definition.
++ cons
+	+ increases the code size and compilation time (function duplicated at each occurrence)
++ pros
-It increases the code size but reduces the code execution because it skips the argument passing, value returning and stack changing procedures.
+	+ reduces the code execution because it skips the argument passing, value returning and stack changing procedures.

 |  | `inline` | Macro |
 |--|----------|---------|